Atmospheric convection: Thunderstorms

+Types

-There are four main types of thunderstorms: single-cell, multicell, squall line (also called multicell line) and supercell.
+There are four main types of thunderstorms: single-cell, multicell, squall line (also called multicell line), and supercell.
 Which type forms depends on the instability and relative wind conditions at different layers of the atmosphere ("wind shear").
 Single-cell thunderstorms form in environments of low vertical wind shear and last only 20–30 minutes.
 Organized thunderstorms and thunderstorm clusters/lines can have longer life cycles as they form in environments of significant vertical wind shear, which aids the development of stronger updrafts as well as various forms of severe weather.
 The supercell is the strongest of the thunderstorms, most commonly associated with large hail, high winds, and tornado formation.

-The latent heat release from condensation is the determinate between significant convection and almost no convection at all.
+The latent heat release from condensation is the determinant between significant convection and almost no convection at all.
 The fact that air is generally cooler during winter months, and therefore cannot hold as much water vapor and associated latent heat, is why significant convection (thunderstorms) are infrequent in cooler areas during that period.
 Thundersnow is one situation where forcing mechanisms provide support for very steep environmental lapse rates, which as mentioned before is an archetype for favored convection.
 The small amount of latent heat released from air rising and condensing moisture in a thundersnow also serves to increase this convective potential, although minimally.
 There are also three types of thunderstorms: orographic, air mass, and frontal.